RECETOX/MSMetaEnhancer/paper/paper.md

 # Summary

-MSMetaEnhancer is a Python software package annotation of mass spectra files.
+MSMetaEnhancer is a Python software package for annotation of mass spectra files.
 The package uses matchms [@Huber2020] for data IO and supports `.msp` input and output data format.
 It annotates given mass spectra file by adding missing metadata such as SMILES, InChI, and CAS numbers.
 The package retrieves the medatada by querying several external databases,